Protecting the Stability of the EW Vacuum from Planck-Scale Gravitational Effects: Conclusions

-The work of VB and FC is carried out within the INFN project QFT-HEP and is supported in part by the HARMONIA project under contract UMO-2015/18/M/ST2/00518 (2016-2019).
+The authors wish to dedicate the present work to the memory of Maria Krawczyk, acknowledging her warm hospitality at Warsaw U., as well as her strong interest in this study during the early stages of the project.
+We also thank Elias Kiritsis for useful discussions concerning $R$ symmetries in string theory.
+The~work of VB and FC is carried out within the INFN project QFT-HEP and is supported in part by the Polish National Science Centre HARMONIA grant under contract UMO-2015/18/M/ST2/00518 (2016-2019).
 The work of AP is supported in part by the Lancaster--Manchester--Sheffield Consortium${}$ for Fundamental Physics, under STFC research grant ST/L000520/1.